 And now it looks like this – sans Studmuffin…

-Ikea Hemnes Bookcases: $950 for all 3 pieces.
+Ikea Hemnes Bookcases: $950 for all three pieces.
 These bookcases saved me.
-I used to have a long low bookcase that I painted black, but I was in the mood for something fresh, bright and SUPER functional – and these bookcases fit the bill.
-Not only do they hold my precious books (said in the voice of Gollum from Lord of the Rings), the drawers have ALL of the girls artsy-fartsy craft supplies as well as some great display spots behind the glass doors.
+I used to have a long low bookcase that I painted black, but I was in the mood for something fresh, bright, and SUPER functional – and these bookcases fit the bill.
+Not only do they hold my precious books (said in the voice of Gollum from Lord of the Rings), but the drawers have ALL of the girl’s artsy-fartsy craft supplies and some great display spots behind the glass doors.